lemire/FastBitSet.js/README.md

 A BitSet  (also called Bitmap or bit vector) is an ideal data structure to implement a set when values being stored are reasonably small integers.
-It can be orders of magnitude faster than an generic set implementation.
+It can be orders of magnitude faster than a generic set implementation.
 Moreover, a BitSet has fast support for set operations (union, difference, intersection).

 The FastBitSet.js implementation optimizes for speed, leveraging commonly available features like typed arrays.
+It can be several times faster than competitive alternatives.
 It should be supported by most of the modern browsers and JavaScript engines.
 It is ideal for maintaining sets of integers when performance matters.